Crystina Poncher

 Crystina Poncher (born July 20, 1984) is currently a commentator, host and reporter for Top Rank Boxing on ESPN.
 She previously served as host, reporter and correspondent for NFL Network and NFL.com.

 Career

 In her role with Top Rank, she is currently the only female play-by-play broadcaster in boxing, and in 2019 became only the second women ever to call a major boxing event.
 Poncher currently calls the international broadcast for Top Rank and the undercards for ESPN+.

 With the NFL, Poncher's duties included serving as an in-studio host for the NFL Network and as a reporter and correspondent for NFL.com's, NFL Fan Pass, giving inside access to all things NFL related.

-Previously, Crystina worked as a reporter and host for Fox Sports West and Prime Ticket and FoxSports.com.
-She was an in-studio host for FoxSports.com, contributing news updates as a part of the Fox Sports Flash.
+Previously, Crystina worked as a reporter and host for Fox Sports West and Prime Ticket and as an in-studio host for FoxSports.com, contributing news updates as a part of the Fox Sports Flash.
 Additionally, she reported from the sidelines for college basketball on Fox Sports West and Prime Ticket.